-The WFOs outside of the contiguous U.S. do not receive model data.
-These offices should verify the Melting Layer Source is set to Radar\Based, which can be located via Algorithms → Adaptation Item → MLDA.
+The WFOs outside of the contiguous U.S. do not receive RAP model data.
+These offices should verify the Melting Layer Source is set to Radar\Based, which can be located via Algorithms $\rightarrow$ Adaptation Item $\rightarrow$ MLDA.

-If a WFO is unable to use RAP model data then the operator will need to update temperature heights by manually entering data from the sounding closest to the WSR-88D.
+If a WFO is unable to use RAP model data, then the operator will need to update temperature heights (as well as Environmental Winds and Default Storm Motion) by manually entering data from the sounding closest to the WSR-88D.
 Manual entry of these data can be done via the Environmental Data Editor.
 Refer to Section 3.10.4 of EHB 6-521 for more information on Data Entry.